SAP-samples/kyma-runtime-extension-samples/keda-cron-scaler/README.md

 7m34s       Normal    ScalingReplicaSet            deployment/test-keda-cron-nginx              Scaled down replica set test-keda-cron-nginx-86b78b79df to 0 from 1
 ```

-> Note: Events are only available until after 1 hour of trigger.
+> Note: Events are only available for one hour after the trigger.

-### First hand experience
+### First-hand experience

-I applied the KEDA cron scaler to all my custom workloads in my Kyma cluster.
+I applied the KEDA cron scaler to all custom workloads in my Kyma cluster.

-All my deployment replicas scaled down to zero
+All my deployment replicas were scaled down to zero.

 ![dep-off](assets/keda-off-hours.png)

-and number of nodes (VMs) reduced from 4 to 3
+Additionally, the number of nodes (VMs) was reduced from 4 to 3.

 ![nodes-off](assets/nodes-off-hours.png)